-Say-on-Pay Vote in 2015.
-At the 2015 Annual Meeting of Shareholders, an advisory vote approved the compensation of the NEOs with 95 percent of votes cast voting in favor of the executive compensation program.
+Say-on-Pay Vote in 2020.
+At the 2020 Annual Meeting of Shareholders, an advisory vote approved the compensation of the NEOs with over 97% of votes cast voting in favor of the executive compensation program.
 The Compensation Committee took these results into consideration and concluded it should continue to apply the same basic compensation philosophy.
-It also determined that it should continue to look for opportunities to make improvements in the executive pay programs, as it has in previous years.

 Pay-for-Performance Emphasis.
-The following features of the NEOs' compensation structures, which were first implemented in fiscal 2013, continued to be applied in the fiscal 2015 executive compensation program, emphasizing Matson's focus on pay-for-performance:
+The following features of the 2020 NEO compensation program emphasize Matson's focus on pay-for-performance:

-- · Performance Metrics are Aligned with Shareholder Value.
-Matson's performance-based awards are determined using the following performance metrics: earnings before interest, taxes, depreciation and amortization ("EBITDA") for the Company's annual incentive plan and ROIC and TSR relative to peer indices for the Company's Performance Shares.
-These performance metrics align with Matson's strategic objectives for profitable growth, efficient use of capital and increasing the value of Matson's Common Stock for shareholders.
-The financial performance metrics used for annual cash and long-term incentive compensation are also different in order to avoid focusing the NEOs' attention on a single performance goal at the expense of achieving other important goals for maximizing the long-term value of the Company for shareholders. - · Multi-Year Performance Periods to Emphasize Long-Term Growth.
-Matson grants Performance Shares focused on multi-year performance over a three-year measurement period with vesting determined at the end of the period based on average annual ROIC and three-year cumulative TSR relative to the companies comprising the S&P Transportation Select Industry Index and S&P Midcap 400 Index.
-Prior to fiscal 2013, Matson granted performance-based restricted stock units that were earned based on one-year performance.
+- Performance Metrics are Aligned with Shareholder Value.
+Matson's performance-based awards are determined using the following performance metrics: EBITDA for the Company's annual incentive plan and ROIC and TSR relative to peer indices for the Company's Performance Shares.
+These performance metrics align with Matson's strategic objectives for profitable growth, efficient use of capital and increasing the value of Matson's common stock for shareholders.
+The financial performance metrics used for annual cash and long-term incentive compensation are also different in order to avoid focusing the NEOs' attention on a single performance goal at the expense of achieving other important goals for maximizing the long-term value of the Company for shareholders.
+To continue to promote pay-for-performance, beginning in 2021, the relative TSR modifier will be replaced with a discrete relative TSR metric for Performance Share awards.
+Further details on the TSR metric are provided on page 42. - Multi-Year Performance Periods to Emphasize Long-Term Growth.
+Matson grants Performance Shares focused on multi-year performance over a three-year measurement period with vesting determined at the end of the period based on average annual ROIC and three-year cumulative TSR relative to the companies comprising the S&P Transportation

+Select Industry Index and S&P MidCap 400 Index.
 The three-year performance period is intended to encourage Matson's NEOs to focus on growth of the Company and shareholder value over a multi-year period of time.
-Performance Shares granted in fiscal 2015 will not be settled until 2018 following the end of the three-year performance period (FY 2015-17), based on financial performance during this three-year performance period.
+Performance Shares granted in 2020 will not be settled until 2023 following the end of the three-year performance period (FY 2020-2022).

-· No Stock Option Grants.
-With its emphasis on granting awards that contain specific performance goals, such as the Performance Shares, Matson again did not grant stock options to its NEOs in 2015.
+No Stock Option Grants.
+With its continued emphasis on granting awards that contain specific performance goals, such as the Performance Shares, Matson again did not grant stock options to its NEOs in 2020.